vzhydkov/py-learning/essentials/README.md

 `**` The deletion cost is O(log n) for the minimum or maximum, O(n) for an arbitrary element.
 ## Graph
+- Depth-first search put unvisited vertices on a stack
+- Breadth-first search put unvisited vertices on a queue

 [Graph](graph.py) examples
 ## Tree
 ### Tree Traversals: BFS vs DFS